adamzerg/resort-pool-management/resort-pool-management-solution.md

 Clip: t5xxl_fp16.safetensors, clip_l.safetensors
 VAE: ae.safetensors
 KSampler: euler
-Sample rompt: CCTV footage from poolside cameras on a summer rainy noon.
+Sample prompt in use: CCTV footage from poolside cameras on a summer rainy noon.
 Comfortable lounge chairs set next to the pool.
 Some lounger are neatly covered with fresh white towels, ready for guests, some personal belongings are placed on a small table next to the lounger, such as water bottles, sunglasses, also a pair of slippers are left on the floor.
 Lush palm trees and other tropical foliage frame the scene in the background.
 The pool water is crystal clear and inviting.

 Sample json can be found here:
 [flux1-workflow](https://raw.githubusercontent.com/adamzerg/resort-pool-management/main/flux1-workflow.json)